Joseph A. Lombardo

 Fortunately, New Jersey expungement law gives juveniles and minors a second chance.
 If eligible, juveniles can file to have their criminal records expunged.
 The process is different for minors and adults, and depends largely on how long it has been since the crime was committed, what the specific crime was, and how severe the penalty was.

-How Long Does Expungement Take and What Can Be Expunged?
+How Long Does Expungement Take and What Can Be Expunged in NJ?

 Juveniles may expunge their records only when it has been at least five years since release from custody.
 If the minor has been convicted during that time, or is currently in process of a new criminal issue, she may not file for an expungement.